wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/lines.rst

 A SIP line can not be deleted if it is still associated with a user, an extesion, or a device.
 Any user, extension, or device attached to the line must be dissociated first.
-Consult the documentation on :ref:`user-line-association`, :ref:`line-extension-association`
+Consult the documentation on :ref:`user-line-association`, :ref:`line-extension-associations`
 and :ref:`restapi-device` for further explanations.

 **Query**::